designsensory

 Under Construction, Part 1

-As all 12 of our readers have probably noticed, our blog posts have been far and few between for the past several months.
+As our readers have probably noticed, our blog posts have been far and few between for the past several months.
 Now, what reason could there be for this travesty?

 Have we run out of things to say or post?
 Yeah, right.
 That'll be the day.